mstuttgart/ludic-game-library/README.md

 License
 ====================

-Ludic Game Library is released under the BSD License.
+Ludic Game Library is released under the MIT License.
 This license is very simple and very permissive, go to the LICENSE file on the root of the distribution for its complete text.
 Just remember that Ludic Game Library uses other external libraries, and they have their own licenses that must be respected.

 Credits
 ==================